 - 1 tablespoon pure maple syrup

-- Optional, but a must in my book – scoop of peanut butter or almond butter in the morning before you consume them.
+- Scoop of peanut butter or almond butter in the morning before you consume them.
 I also love this tahini with dates from SoCo, use code mmcooks15 for 15% off.

 - 1/2 cup Noosa coconut yogurt – you can use any type of yogurt, but Noosa is amazingly creamy and rich!
 Also, feel free to use any of their flavors as well